palantir/foundry-platform-python/docs/v2/Streams/Dataset.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# DatasetName |
+# datasets_models.DatasetName |
 name = "My Dataset"
-# FolderRid |
+# filesystem_models.FolderRid |
 parent_folder_rid = "ri.compass.main.folder.c410f510-2937-420e-8ea3-8c9bcb3c1791"
-# Union[StreamSchema, StreamSchemaDict] | The Foundry schema to apply to the new stream.
+# typing.Union[core_models.StreamSchema, core_models.StreamSchemaDict] | The Foundry schema to apply to the new stream.
 schema = None
-# Optional[BranchName] | The branch to create the initial stream on.
+# typing.Optional[datasets_models.BranchName] | The branch to create the initial stream on.
 If not specified, the default branch will be used ('master' for most enrollments).
 branch_name = "master"
-# Optional[Compressed] | Whether or not compression is enabled for the stream.
+# typing.Optional[Compressed] | Whether or not compression is enabled for the stream.
 Defaults to false.
 compressed = False
-# Optional[PartitionsCount] | The number of partitions for the Foundry stream.
+# typing.Optional[PartitionsCount] | The number of partitions for the Foundry stream.
 Generally, each partition can handle about 5 mb/s of data, so for higher volume streams, more partitions are recommended.
 If not specified, 1 partition is used.
 This value cannot be changed later.
 partitions_count = 1
-# Optional[PreviewMode] | preview
+# typing.Optional[core_models.PreviewMode] | preview
 preview = None
-# Optional[StreamType] | A conceptual representation of the expected shape of the data for a stream.
+# typing.Optional[StreamType] | A conceptual representation of the expected shape of the data for a stream.
 HIGH_THROUGHPUT and LOW_LATENCY are not compatible with each other.
 Defaults to LOW_LATENCY.
 stream_type = "LOW_LATENCY"